Claire56/RESTful_API/README.md

 ### Database
-I created a database with two tables gold_metals and silver_metals using PostgreSql  database, details about the data model can be accessed <a href="https://github.com/Claire56/Takehome_assignmet/blob/master/data_model.py"> HERE </a>
+I created a database with two tables gold_metals and silver_metals using PostgreSql  database, details about the data model can be accessed <a href="https://github.com/Claire56/Takehome_assignmet/blob/master/data_model.py"> data_model.py </a>
 #### Seeding the database
-I seeded the database by getting data from the url , details of the seeding can be found <a href="https://github.com/Claire56/Takehome_assignmet/blob/master/seed.py"> HERE
+I seeded the database by getting data from the url , details of the seeding can be found <a href="https://github.com/Claire56/Takehome_assignmet/blob/master/seed.py"> seed.py

 #### Database putput screenshot